arab-meet/3.URDF_Simulation_Workshop/urdf-and-simulation/intro+links.md

 the inertial tag is a very important tag as if we ignore it this could cause proplems in gazebo during simulation causing the robot model to collapse without warning, and all links will appear with their origins coinciding with the world origin.

+> **Note** This inertial information can be obtained through design software or actual measurements and calculations, and is mainly used in simulations.

 `Xacro`
 ---

-After we learned everything we need now we are ready to start building the links of our robot that by the end will look something like this.
+`URDF` files can be hard to manage because they often have repetitive code, especially when describing many links and joints.
+This can make changes difficult.
+Xacro is a tool that helps by reducing this repetitive work.

+The `xacro` file is an abbreviation for `XML` Macro.

+**Benefits of Using Xacro:**

+* **Less Repetition:** Xacro lets you create macros to avoid writing the same code over and over.
+This makes your URDF file easier to read and manage.

+* **Variables:** You can use variables, like `pi`, to simplify your code and make it more flexible.

+* **Separate Files:** With Xacro, you can keep material information and Gazebo settings in separate files and include them in your main URDF file.
+This keeps everything organized and easier to update.

+**Example Usage:**

+The robot consisits of five links the base link which is a box shaped and four wheels which are cylindercal shaped.

 ![robot body](https://github.com/user-attachments/assets/76944e0d-e6e6-4063-b355-c57350fee884)

-the robot consisits of five links the base link which is a box shaped and four wheels which are cylindercal shaped.

 ```xml
 <?xml version="1.0"?>